Swipe Out Hunger

 How do students get the donated meals?

 The Swipe Out Hunger pilot is administered by the Office of the Dean of Students through First-Generation and Low-Income Student Support.
-If you are a current student experiencing food insecurity, complete the Swipe Out Hunger Hunger Bonus Meals form.
+If you are a current student experiencing food insecurity, complete the Swipe Out Hunger Bonus Meals form.

 How can I donate: